pep-dortmund/personalized-emails/README.md

 ### Mailgun

-If you want to use Mailgun, put this into your config file:
+If you want to use `mailgun`, put this into your config file:
 ```
 [mailgun]
 domain: ...
 authkey: ...
 ```
-And start `jinjamail` with `-b mailgun`